KIMCHI RECIPE: Complete EASY Tutorial [SMALL BATCH KIMCHI] Whole & Sliced Kimchi (통배추김치 막김치) キムチ

 Look for radishes that are wide, stumpy, heavy, and firm to touch.
-If using fat and wide radish, use about 2.5"to cut into sticks.
+If using fat and wide radish, use about 2.5" to cut into sticks.
 If using a "skinny" narrow radish, use about 3.5" to cut into sticks.
 (Cut into sticks that are slightly thicker than the spaghetti noodles, but not as wide as linguini noodles.).
 DO NOT skip on adding the radish.
 The radish is just as important as the napa cabbage when making authentic-traditional kimchi.

 Lay the cabbage on its side.
 Starting at the middle, side part of the cabbage, cut it down the middle, towards the root end.
 Don't cut the leafy part of the cabbage with your knife.
 Using both hands, split open the cabbage from the root end, all the way to the leafy ends.

 For Sliced Kimchi: Same cutting process as above.
 Cut off the root ends and discard them.
-Then cut the leaves into 1 to 1.5 inch in length.
+Then cut the leaves into 1 to 1.5 inches in length.

 The purpose of salt brining the cabbage leaves is to deflate/soften the firmness of the white firm part of the leaves while enhancing the taste of the cabbage with light penetration of salt.
 Only use coarse salt.
 And the salt also sterilizes the leaves.